In the story below, we've tried to explain why we have created the

-But in the end, we have to save the items from demolition.
+But at the end of the day, we must save the items from demolition.

-Over the years we have built up quite a good reputation with the various agencies and
+From the start, we have built a good reputation with 'the

-with our Department of Defense.
-They realize that ignorance is a bigger enemy than
+agencies' and with our Department of Defense.
+They endorse that ignorance is a

-issues as we don't want to endanger any person, organisation or mission.
+any security issues, as we don't want to endanger any person, organisation or

 Because of our backgrounds in mechanics and electronics,

-we are capable of repairing and preserving most of the items in our collection.
+we are able to repair and preserve most of the items in our collection.

-It is our goal that eventually we will be able to show and demonstrate
+It is our intention to eventually be able to show and demonstrate

 Another reason for providing information on the Crypto Museum website